Location: Cleveland, Ohio

 A host of organizations have recognized Matt for his skill and integrity as an advocate for the public good.
 He holds the esteemed “AV Preeminent”® rating from attorney rating service Martindale-Hubbell, which signifies the highest level of professional excellence and ethics as rated by his peers in the legal field.
-U.S. News and World Report’s Best Lawyers Magazine has named him one of its “Best Lawyers” in Cleveland for employment law three times.
+U.S. News and World Report’s Best Lawyers Magazine has named him one of its “Best Lawyers” in Cleveland for employment law five years in a row, every year since 2016.
 Super Lawyers Magazine named him to its Cleveland “Super Lawyers” list in the field of employment law representing individuals six years in a row, from 2014 to 2019.
 It previously named him to its “Rising Stars” list in employment law in 2012 and 2013.
 In 2013, the Ohio State Bar Foundation honored Matt with its Community Service Award for Attorneys 40 & Under, District 12.

 Before founding Bolek Besser Glesius, Matt practiced for several years at one of the most prestigious defense firms in the state of Ohio, representing corporations of all sizes.
 Before that, he worked as a law clerk on the United States Court of Appeals for the Third Circuit for Judge Richard L. Nygaard.
 These experiences give Matt’s current clients a unique advantage in civil rights and employment cases: he knows how defendants and judges think.